-Dreamshadow Holotropic Breathwork uses a workshop format that promotes experiential self-exploration and personal development in a safe and supportive setting.
+Dreamshadow Transpersonal Breathwork (DTB) is practiced in a workshop format that promotes experiential self-exploration and personal development in a safe and supportive setting.
 The basic components are intensified breathing, evocative music, focused bodywork, expressive drawing, and group process.

 What is a workshop like?

-It begins with a talk introducing the work of Stanislav Grof, M.D., the creator of Holotropic Breathwork.
+It begins with a talk introducing the lineage and practice of Dreamshadow Transpersonal Breathwork.
 Then group members introduce and say a little bit about themselves.
-Next, the practical details of a Breathwork session are discussed.
+Next, the practical details of a breathwork session are discussed.
 After a break the session begins and typically continues for 2-3 hours.
 Afterwards people draw, paint, and color in a completely free-form, open way.
 Finally, people have an opportunity to talk about as much of their experience as they wish with the rest of the group.

 What is a Breathwork session like?